OrangyBot/InfluxMonitor/README.md

 //Start the monitor
 new OrangyMonitor(
-    "your InfluxDB URL",
+    "Your InfluxDB URL",
-    "your InfluxDB token",
+    "Your InfluxDB token",
     "your InfluxDB bucket",
-    "your InfluxDB org",
+    "Your InfluxDB org",
-    "This service's name (could be anything, like your bot's name)", Client //Discord client object
+    "This service's name (could be pretty much anything, such as your bot's name)", Client //Discord client object
 );